-- Understanding of Mendel's principle, its extension and chromosomal basis. - Understand fine structure of gene (rII locus), one gene one enzyme concept and inheritance sexlinked, sex-limited traits.
-Inheritance of haploid organisms. - Understand linkage and crossing over with suitable examples including microbial genetics transduction, conjugation, transformation in bacteria
+- Understanding of Mendel's principles, its extension and chromosomal basis. - Understand fine structure of gene (rII locus), one gene one enzyme concept and inheritance of sex-linked, sex-limited traits.
+Inheritance of haploid organisms. - Understand chromosomal and genetic basis of linkage and crossing over with suitable examples. - Understanding of microbial genetics:transduction, conjugation, transformation in bacteria